KLVX

-KLVX (channel 10) is a PBS member television station in Las Vegas, Nevada, United States.
-Owned by the Clark County School District, it is the flagship outlet of the district's communications arm, the KLVX Communications Group.
-KLVX's studios are located at the Vegas PBS Educational Technology Campus in Paradise, and its transmitter is located atop Black Mountain, near Henderson (southwest of I-515/US 93/US 95).
+KLVX (channel 10), branded Vegas PBS, is a PBS member television station in Las Vegas, Nevada, United States.
+It is the flagship outlet of the KLVX Communications Group, a subsidiary of the Clark County School District.
+KLVX's studios are located at the Vegas PBS Educational Technology Campus in Paradise, and its transmitter is located atop Black Mountain, near Henderson (southwest of I-11/US 93/US 95).

 History

 In 1964, following the authorization of federal matching grants for the construction of non-commercial educational television facilities, the Clark County School Trustees proposed a state network of educational television stations offering television programming originating in Las Vegas.
 The proposal was vigorously opposed by educators in other communities, and in 1966, the school trustees gave up the proposal of a statewide service.
 The Trustees then sought and received Federal Communications Commission (FCC) approval to construct a single educational station in Las Vegas.
 The channel 10 allocation was originally assigned to Bakersfield, California; KERO-TV occupied channel 10 from its sign-on in September 1953 until it was moved to channel 23 in the summer of 1963 after the FCC decided to make the Bakersfield and Fresno markets all-UHF via the deintermixture process.

 KLVX first signed on the air as Nevada's first educational station on March 25, 1968; this made the Las Vegas market the smallest market in the nation at the time to have five television stations.
 The state would not receive another educational station until Reno's KNPB signed on in 1983.
 Channel 10 originally operated from two converted classrooms located at the Southern Nevada Vocational Technical Center in Las Vegas.
 Students were involved in all engineering and production operations as part of a vocational training program of the School District.

 In September 1968, the station activated four Instructional Television Fixed Service (ITFS) channels which offered live instructional television programs produced by the station covering foreign language, math and fine arts.
 Between 1978 and 1996, sixteen other ITFS channels were activated to provide 67,000 hours a year of instructional television programming, career professional development, college courses and staff orientations serving schools in the communities of Las Vegas, Henderson, North Las Vegas, Boulder City and Pahrump.
 In 1971, Charlotte Hill convened a group of community leaders who eventually founded Channel 10 Friends, a 501(c)3 non-profit corporation established to raise private support for KLVX's non-instructional programs, and encourage community viewing of channel 10.
 The organization renamed itself Southern Nevada Public Television in 2002 when the group assumed leadership of a $64 million campaign to fund digital television conversion and a new building for the station's studio facilities.